Pre-Tridentine Mass

+In the 1500s, the Pre-Tridentine Roman Rite became the basis for the Evangelical-Lutheran Rite of the Mass.

+Development

 Earliest accounts

-The earliest surviving account of the celebration of the Eucharist or the Mass in Rome is that of Saint Justin Martyr (died c.
+A surviving account of the celebration of the Eucharist or the Mass in Rome is that of Saint Justin Martyr (died c.
 165), in chapter 67 of his First Apology:

 In chapter 65, Justin Martyr says that the kiss of peace was given before the bread and the wine mixed with water were brought to "the president of the brethren".
 The initial liturgical language used was Greek, before approximately the year 190 under Pope Victor, when the Church in Rome changed from Greek to Latin, except in particular for the Hebrew word "Amen", whose meaning Justin explains in Greek (γένοιτο), saying that by it "all the people present express their assent" when the president of the brethren "has concluded the prayers and thanksgivings".

-Also, in Chapter 66 of Justin Martyr's First Apology, he describes the change (explained by Roman Catholic theologians as evidence for transubstantiation) which occurs on the altar: "For not as common bread nor common drink do we receive these; but since Jesus Christ our Saviour was made incarnate by the word of God and had both flesh and blood for our salvation, so too, as we have been taught, the food which has been made into the Eucharist by the Eucharistic prayer set down by him, and by the change of which our blood and flesh is nurtured, is both the flesh and the blood of that incarnated Jesus".
-(First Apology 66:1–20 [AD 148]).
+According to some scholars, the early Christian liturgy was a continuation of the liturgy of contemporary Jewish synagogues (as distinct from the temple liturgy): Catholic historian Louis Duschesne commented "the only permanent element, on the whole, which Christianity added to the liturgy of the synagogue was [...] the sacred meal instituted by Jesus Christ as a perpetual commemoration of himself."
+This tradition included unaccompanied psalms, cantillation (half-way between recitation and singing), and chant.
+According to Catholic historian Mark Kirby "By the fourth century, the fully sung liturgy, with its roots in Semitic chant, had become normative in both East and West.
+According to Orthodox historian Alexander Schmemann every word pronounced in church had a “singing quality": the "entire service, which was thought of in all its parts as a singing of praise to God."
+This sung liturgy was held to be an imitation of, participation in, and foretaste of the divine liturgy.
+Congregations could sing responses to versicles, antiphons and hymns.

 Early changes

-It is unclear when the language of the celebration changed from Greek to Latin.
+It is unclear when the language of the celebration finished changing from Greek to Latin.
 Pope Victor I (190–202), may have been the first to use Latin in the liturgy in Rome.
 Others think Latin was finally adopted nearly a century later.
 The change was probably gradual, with both languages being used for a while.

-Before the pontificate of Pope Gregory I (590–604), the Roman Mass rite underwent many changes, including a "complete recasting of the Canon" (a term that in this context means the Anaphora or Eucharistic Prayer).

 With regard to the Roman Canon of the Mass, the prayers beginning Te igitur, Memento Domine and Quam oblationem were already in use, even if not with quite the same wording as now, by the year 400; the Communicantes, the Hanc igitur, and the post-consecration Memento etiam and Nobis quoque were added in the fifth century.

+St Jerome heard the long, melismatic sung Alleluia in Bethlehem and it was gradually introduced in the Western liturgy.
+The Agnus Dei chant seems to have been instituted by Pope Sergius I (687-701), and the Credo chant sporadically from 800 AD.